ekhadley/deepgrid/README.md

 The trained net I have included (trained for the default parameters I gave at the top) has played 100k episodes, with a batch size of 64, totalling 6.4 million states seen in training.
 Its average score is
-71: about human level performance.
+75: about human level performance.
 I had some nice score gains for doing extra training with low epsilon (0.05-0.01) after the main training run.
 Training with higher epsilon at this point actually started hurting my performance.
 Probably an estimation bias going on that causes this.
+I tried tweaking some small things and retraining, But could not crack 70 without going well beyond 100k episodes.
+Averaging a score of 75 here seems to be a randomly very good training run/weight initialization.
+Worth investigating.

 ## Vanilla Policy Optimization.
 Policy Optimization is the basis of many more capable agents in more complex environments.
 Instead of